Delay-Aware Diffusion Policy: Bridging the Observation-Execution Gap in Dynamic Tasks

-Model Predictive Control (MPC) naturally absorbs sensing and computation delays by forecasting forward from the current state and executing only the near-term portion of the plan.
+MPC absorbs sensing and computation delays by forecasting forward from the current state and executing only the near-term portion of the plan.
 Many efforts~\cite{bhardwaj2021stormintegratedframeworkfast, nubertSafeMPC, mangalore2024neuromorphicquadraticprogrammingefficient,erez2013humanoids_mpc} aimed to make MPC faster to reduce latency.

 \textbf{Chunked and asynchronous execution.} Several approaches address real-time execution by planning in action chunks.
 Action Chunking Transformers~\cite{zhao2023learningfinegrainedbimanualmanipulation} generate smooth trajectories across discrete segments, while Real-Time Chunking (RTC)~\cite{black2025realtimeexecutionactionchunking} for flow policies overlaps inference with execution by freezing near-term actions and inpainting the remainder.
 Such methods still plan relative to exposure-time observations, without explicitly forecasting execution-time states.